Support this site with Purchase CD's, calendars and books about Exeter

 This road was the first council built estate in Exeter and dates from 1904 to 1907, on land donated by Henry Willey of Willeys Foundry.
-There were forty two, red brick, work mens' dwellings with a garden for rent, at a cost of 4 shillings and 9 pence per week (24 pence).
+Initially, there wereto be forty two, red brick, work mens' dwellings with a garden for rent, at a cost of 4 shillings and 9 pence per week (24 pence).

 The road is situated off Willey's Avenue near Haven Banks.
 Isca is from the Roman name for Exeter, Isca Dumnoniorum.
 The Dumnonii were an ancient British tribe from the area.